HasanMajdi/Unit2-HasanMajdi/README.md

 It is part of user experience.
 Process of designing a product with users preferences in mind. degree of ease that a product can be used to attain the proposed goal [1].

+**Human-centerd design HCD**

+Human-centerd design HCD according to Wikipedia[2] is an approach to problem solving, commonly used in design and management frameworks that develops solutions to problems by involving the human perspective in all steps of the problem-solving process.
+Human involvement typically takes place in observing the problem within context, brainstorming, conceptualizing, developing, and implementing the solution.

 **What is HCD?**
 human-centered design or (HCD), it is a Design processes which involve the end user throughout the product development and testing process, can be crucial in ensuring that the product meets the needs and capabilities of the user [2].